phzfi/wordpress/README.md

 ### 1.4.
 Use Cases

-This project enables for example nginx to be run on Debian docker for example with phzfi/debian-php-fpm, or any other service with nginx.
+This project enables php-fpm to be run on Debian docker for example with phzfi/wordpress, or any other service requiring php-fpm.

 ### 1.5.
 Non-Functional Requirements